tarekziade/SecuredShared/README.md

 Features

 - Publishes an encrypted file into Dropbox and share a public link.
-- Get back encrypted files and decrypt them in a sandboxed html5 local filesystem
+- Get back encrypted files and decrypt them in a sandboxed html5 local filesystem (indexdb)
 - notify the recipients by e-mail
+- page to handle: keys, decrypted files

 todo: